 Although Capitola's location and atmosphere as a Central Coast beach town has made it a day trip and vacation destination city, it is also one of two major retail centers in the County.
-The Capitola Mall, combined with Brown's Ranch and 41st Avenue businesses are the retail hub of the central county.
+In July of 2012, the City welcomed a 100,000 square foot Target retail store to the Capitola Mall.
+The Mall, combined with Brown's Ranch and 41st Avenue businesses are the retail hub of the central county.
 With major retailers such as Target, Macy's, Sears, Kohl's, CVS, Orchard Supply, Ross, and Bed Bath and Beyond, Capitola is a "net regional retail provider" bringing in five to six times the City household retail demand within Capitola.
-Total sales tax revenue for 2011-12 is anticipated to be \$5 million or 39.6% of Capitola's total general fund revenue.
-The City anticipates that the July, 2012 opening of a 100,000 square foot Target in Capitola Mall will increase sales tax revenue by \$350,000.
+Total sales tax revenue for 2012-13 is anticipated to be \$5.9 or over 46% of General Fund operating revenues.

-The economic challenges of the past few years continued in fiscal 2011-12.
-Many smaller and midsized businesses and restaurants in Capitola have been negatively affected throughout this period; however there have seen some signs of recovery.
-Consumer confidence and spending continue to

-The City continues to seek be guarded. redevelopment opportunities that will help to update and upgrade the City's major retail corridor and mall area.
-In this regard, the City and the RDA/Successor Agency sianed а public infrastructure deal with The Macerich Partnership, the Capitola Mall management company and majority owner.
-This agreement includes a pledge of \$1 million in Successor Agency funds associated with Macerich's frontage improvements on 41st Avenue and updating architectural features.
-These funds would be used for sidewalk widening, landscaping, improved bicycle and public access, and assisting with the reconstruction of the existing public transit center located at the Mall.
+The economic challenges of the past few years are beginning to subside.
+Sales tax and transient occupancy tax revenues are both projected to increase by more than 9%; which is indicative of increased consumer confidence and economic recovery.
+The City continues to seek redevelopment opportunities that will help to update and upgrade the Citv's major retail corridor and mall area.
+This includes a \$1 million pledge for public infrastructure improvements with the Macerich Partnership, the Capitola Mall management company and majority The pledged funding would be used for owner. improvements on 41st Avenue and the update of architectural features.
+Proposed projects include sidewalk widening, landscaping, improved bicycle public access, and assisting with the and reconstruction of the existing public transit center located at the Mall.